Industrial action in the NHS: advice and FAQs for members

 Doctors in training should continue to exception report for missed training opportunities, even when this is unavoidable due to exceptional service pressures.
 This helps departments to evidence training and service gaps and work towards solutions.

-There are no FRCA, FFICM or FFPM exams scheduled on the same days as the 96-hour walkout by junior doctors (11-15 April 2023).
+There are no FRCA, FFICM or FFPM exams scheduled on any of the strike days currently announced.

 In general, the BMA has advised doctors who have an exam on a day of industrial action that, if the exam is going ahead, they are able to sit the exam and take part in industrial action activities around that.